frasertajima/fortran/thrust/fixing_device_unavailable/readme.txt

-I came across a device unavailable error when using thrust kernels and then using my custom CUDA kernels in Fortran.
+I came across a `device unavailable` error when using thrust kernels and then using my custom CUDA kernels in Fortran.
 One way to solve it was to run the thrust kernel first.
-This is a more systematic solution.
+This is a more flexible solution.
 Here are the key steps we took to resolve the device unavailable error and ensure that the Thrust kernels work seamlessly with custom CUDA kernels:

 ### Key Steps to Resolve Device Unavailable Error